sp0389/SeniorLearn/README.md

 # SeniorLearn

-Senior Learn is an education platform designed to replace paper and Excel-based record keeping with a role-aware system for managing courses, lessons, enrolments, and subscriptions.
+SeniorLearn is an education platform designed to replace paper and Excel-based record keeping with a role-aware system for managing courses, lessons, enrolments, and subscriptions.
 The platform is designed to be intutive and easy to use.

 ## Overview